GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

 ## Create a hybrid job or trigger using Cloud Console

-1. To create the inspection template in Cloud DLP, go to the Cloud [DLP Create job page](https://console.cloud.google.com/security/dlp/create/job).
+1. To create the inspection template in Cloud DLP, go to the Cloud DLP [Create job page](https://console.cloud.google.com/security/dlp/create/job).
 1. Select **Hybrid** as the location type.
 1. Configure detection to determine what you want to inspect for.
 1. Select the actions that you want.
 If you want to analyze detailed findings, turn on **Save to BigQuery**.
 1. Finish creating the DLP job.

-The resource name that is created is used as a parameter for the script below and will be in a format similar to the following:
+The resource name that is created is used as a parameter for the script below and is in a format similar to the following:

     projects/[YOUR_PROJECT_ID]/locations/global/dlpJobs/i-[YOUR_JOB_NAME]